An Exhibit of Diversity, Community, Humanity and Environment

 3' x 4' Acrylic on Canvas "Maya Lin, Merging History,

 Maya mentioned in her book Boundaries, that she "sculpts the earth."
 I liked that image and decided to put her in a position of scupting the earth on a large scale suggesting the impact her work has had around the world.
 Maya created a park in Grand Rapids, MI that had to do with the three phases of water.
 In the design, the ice skating rink was shaped like the ripple of a drop of water on a pond.
 Ripples on the edge formed the bleachers.
 Fiber optics were used to create the constellations in the skies beaming through the ice.
 The metaphor in my image is that the actions of just a single person can ripple through the universe.

-The grand stellar nursery is known as the Orion Nebula.
-The striking picture combines images taken through three separate filters, each designed to record different emission lines - light from sulfur, oxygen, and hydrogen atoms glowing in the tenuous nebular gas.
+The Orion Nebula is 1,500 light-years away, the nearest star-forming region to Earth.
+It is a grand stellar nursery of new forming stars.
+Actual photos as seen on the Hubble and NASA sites combine images taken through three separate filters, each designed to record different emission lines - light from sulfur, oxygen, and hydrogen atoms glowing in the tenuous nebular gas.